silencious/Silencious/index.md

 ---
 # About Me
 My name is Sil Tian.
 I'm a current [M.S. in Computer Science (Game Development)](https://www.cs.usc.edu/masters/game-development) student at University of Southern California.
 I'm working on an Advanced Game Project [OrthoIso](#OrthoIso) as the Lead Designer and Gameplay Programmer right now.

-I worked as a Unity3D frontend game developer at [X.D.
-Network Inc.](https://www.xd.com) for the project: [Heng Sao Qian Jun](https://hs.xd.com)
+I worked as a frontend game developer at [X.D.
+Network Inc.](https://www.xd.com) for project using Unity3D: [Heng Sao Qian Jun](#hsqj)

 I graduated as B.S. in Software Engineering from Shanghai Jiao Tong University.

-I love ARPG, MMO, Location-based games.
+I love ARPG, MMO, AR and Open World games.
 I also enjoy TCG, Puzzle, Visual Novel and Anime.
-My favourite games include Ingress, Pokémon, The Elder Scrolls, Fallout, Zelda, Steins;Gate, etc.

 Linkedin Profile: [linkedin.com/in/silencious](https://www.linkedin.com/in/silencious/)